W4T3RB3AR/WaterBear-AI/README.md

                            AB                     A    ND                     A HJ YA  L  YAHQAAA               AA    A  AOAA A A               A    A   AUAAA   AAAA  A  AO    A   A    A     AJ YAA
                          AAL                      A    LA                   A      A  A WAAAAAA                   AAAAQAAA AA  AA A            ON  N A     JDWAAA     A     AN  A   F  QAAA  A AA A JA
                         AA                        QB   SA                   AAA AOSAAAAHAAFAA                JFS  AA    AW Q AAA  A            Q  ANHA       A   AA  WA      OA WA AO WA    AA   HA A   AF
-                      DAH                        A A    A                   HAL   DA   NAAAA          J   AA       AA A  HDN  A              YAANAA  J     NAJ    A  A        A  A A  AHY     A A A S   A
+                      DAH                        A A    A                   HAL   DA   NAAAA              AA       AA A  HDN  A              YAANAA  J     NAJ    A  A        A  A A  AHY     A A A S   A
-                     AA                        AAAAA    A              BJ W   OJW A  AAW  A     BAAF  FYUJ     AAO   AAAA    F               A    J A      AQQAA   A UD       UO   QAA   WA  AY   A     A
+                     AA                        AAAAA    A              BJ W   OJW A  AAW  A     BAAF           AAO   AAAA    F               A    J A      AQQAA   A UD       UO   QAA   WA  AY   A     A
                     AAY                      AAFA   A    A             A  AAQAA HNALA   AAAA  A           AUAAAA    AWJ YDUAAF               A QAA  A     A      A  A A       AAAAAA       A  A   A AAUA
                    AA                      AD A     A    AN            A    AU    AA AA AAAA         H     ABW      Y   NA   U                A  AH A A      AA    AN BHAAAAAAAA  F  AA    YA U  AA    A
                   AA                     A AA       OA    A             AL    AA A   A  A AA  AAAAAAAA              QAA A  AHAA        A   AAA   A  A UA   A  AAAAA   AA A  A   A     A    YA   A     A